nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [4.02]

+##### 4.02.A01) NO-TITLE

-##### 4.02.A01) • Resolving issues in the service minutes and amending them
+- 4.02.A01.01) Resolving issues in the service minutes and amending them

-- 4.02.A01.01) Preparing a necessary mechanism to address socio-economic issues and needs identified from the ground level, based on the national development programme
+- 4.02.A01.02) Preparing a necessary mechanism to address socio-economic issues and needs identified from the ground level, based on the national development programme

-- 4.02.A01.02) Identifying the subject fields of the state departments and institutions and directing them to new ministries on a logical basis, and building vertical and horizontal connections among these institutions to maintain high efficiency in achieving socio-economic goals
+- 4.02.A01.03) Identifying the subject fields of the state departments and institutions and directing them to new ministries on a logical basis, and building vertical and horizontal connections among these institutions to maintain high efficiency in achieving socio-economic goals

-- 4.02.A01.03) Establishing new institutions as per the need, methodically integrating institutions with similar subject matter, and abolishing unnecessary institutes
+- 4.02.A01.04) Establishing new institutions as per the need, methodically integrating institutions with similar subject matter, and abolishing unnecessary institutes

-- 4.02.A01.04) Transforming the existing state management processes towards new state management systems taking into consideration the concepts of digitalization, performance management, and citizen involvement
+- 4.02.A01.05) Transforming the existing state management processes towards new state management systems taking into consideration the concepts of digitalization, performance management, and citizen involvement

-- 4.02.A01.05) Conducting an immediate census to identify information such as the skills and qualifications of workers to re-position them to achieve new socio-economic goals to increase the efficiency of the government service instead of the popular option of laying workers off
+- 4.02.A01.06) Conducting an immediate census to identify information such as the skills and qualifications of workers to re-position them to achieve new socio-economic goals to increase the efficiency of the government service instead of the popular option of laying workers off

-- 4.02.A01.06) Introducing a performance management procedure to ensure that departments and their staff are achieving targets
+- 4.02.A01.07) Introducing a performance management procedure to ensure that departments and their staff are achieving targets

-- 4.02.A01.07) Establishing Divisional Secretariat offices as multi-service provision centers using digital technology.
+- 4.02.A01.08) Establishing Divisional Secretariat offices as multi-service provision centers using digital technology.

-- 4.02.A01.08) Introducing a process to obtain public feedback to assess officers on providing the public service in an efficient, well-mannered, and corruption-free manner, preventing the waste of public money that occurs both actively and passively in the decision-making process
+- 4.02.A01.09) Introducing a process to obtain public feedback to assess officers on providing the public service in an efficient, well-mannered, and corruption-free manner, preventing the waste of public money that occurs both actively and passively in the decision-making process

-- 4.02.A01.09) Maintaining a state asset registry to manage state resources properly and efficiently
+- 4.02.A01.10) Maintaining a state asset registry to manage state resources properly and efficiently

-- 4.02.A01.10) Encouraging state institutions to prevent the wastage of state resources and introducing scales to measure that
+- 4.02.A01.11) Encouraging state institutions to prevent the wastage of state resources and introducing scales to measure that

-- 4.02.A01.11) Developing digital tools to improve the efficiency of internal activities of the governmental service, including procurement, financing, auditing, planning, and administration
+- 4.02.A01.12) Developing digital tools to improve the efficiency of internal activities of the governmental service, including procurement, financing, auditing, planning, and administration

-- 4.02.A01.12) Revising necessary rules and regulations for appointments and promotions of officers to all types of services in the government service within a particular time frame
+- 4.02.A01.13) Revising necessary rules and regulations for appointments and promotions of officers to all types of services in the government service within a particular time frame

-- 4.02.A01.13) Increasing the capacity of SLIDA to support formulating state policies and develop the skills of officers in implementing the policies
+- 4.02.A01.14) Increasing the capacity of SLIDA to support formulating state policies and develop the skills of officers in implementing the policies

 ### 4.03) Rule of law - A judicial system with equal access